 The Japanese electronic goods giant has done more than just establish a strong foothold in the electronics market.
-It has deep interests in the music entertainment industry, and also sits right at the front in the gaming console business.
+It has deep interests in the music entertainment industry and also sits right at the front in the gaming console business.

-Based in Japan and established in the 1940s, Sony has come a long way, having been operational long before many of it competitors today.
-As large a conglomerate as Sony is, the Company still maintains unquestionable quality in many audio products.
+Based in Japan and established in the 1940s, Sony has come a long way, having been operational long before many of its competitors today.
+As large a conglomerate as Sony, the Company still maintains unquestionable quality in many audio products.

 About the Sony XDR-P1DBP

 As a brand that has so many products under its belt, coming up with a recognisable naming system might not really be top of mind.
 Nonetheless, the Sony XDR-P1DBP remains a well-known variant despite its lengthy tag.

 The Sony XDR-P1DBP should be somewhere close to the top of the list if all you want is a basic radio with none of the extra bells and whistles.
-For around £70 you get a Sony digital radio that supports both DAB and DAB+, as well as regular FM.
+For around £70, you get a Sony digital radio that supports both DAB and DAB+, as well as regular FM.

-The telescopic aerial extends to a length far greater than most and is also easily adjustable sideways.
-Its small size is great for placing somewhere enclosed like a bookshelf, and its loudspeaker is good enough to properly project sound even when placed on the table.
+The telescopic aerial extends to a length far greater than most and is easily adjustable sideways.
+Its small size is great for placing somewhere enclosed, like a bookshelf, and its loudspeaker is good enough to properly project sound even when placed on the table.

 Sony XDR-P1DBP review: Features